Celebrating Research Week

 How to Get Involved

-Students who have engaged in research and who are interested in participating in the Expo are requested to fill out an application form by
+Students who have engaged in research and who are interested in participating in CRW must submit an application form by March 15, 2026.

 Application Procedure for Students

-Students interested in participating in the poster fair and/or speakers symposium should fill out an application form.
+Students interested in presenting at the Celebrating Research Week events should fill out an application form.
 Your supervisor need not be a Rochester faculty member; letters in support of your presentation may be written by your mentor/P.I. regardless of location, institution, or affiliation.

 PLEASE NOTE: